DigitalBrainJS/cp-axios/README.md

  const cpAxios= require('cp-axios');
  const CPromise= require('c-promise2');

-// you could to use any other AbortController implementation, but CPromise already provides it const abortController = new CPromise.AbortController();
+ // you could use any other AbortController implementation, but CPromise already provides it const abortController = new CPromise.AbortController();
  const {signal} = abortController;